Helmsdown/amazon-mint-import/README.md

 ## Mint Engineers and PMs

 If you happen to work on Mint or know someone who does.
 Please refer them to this repo so they can see how I am overcoming this feature gap.
-I would **love** to buy a a Mint engineer or PM lunch and talk about te product and where I think it could be improved.
+I would **love** to buy a a Mint engineer or PM lunch and talk about the product and where I think it could be improved.